amineelkouhen/mcp-cockroachdb/README.md

 OR,

 2. **Setting Variables in the Shell**:
 You can export environment variables directly in your shell before running your application.
 For example:

 ```sh
 export CRDB_URL= postgresql://root@127.0.0.1:26257/defaultdb
 ```

-This method is useful for temporary overrides or quick testing.
+This method is helpful for temporary overrides or quick testing.

 ## Integrations

-Integrating this MCP Server to development frameworks like OpenAI Agents SDK, or with tools like Claude Desktop, VS Code, or Augment is described in the following sections.
+Integrating this MCP Server with development frameworks like OpenAI Agents SDK or using tools like Claude Desktop, VS Code, or Augment is described in the following sections.

 ### Augment